 In May 2010, three employees signed early retirement agreements with the Rockbridge Regional Library.
 Under these agreements, the Library will include the employee as a member of the group health benefit plan (if any) maintained for regular library employees until the 66th birthday of the retiring employee, at which time the benefit will terminate.
-The final coverage under these agreements would be complete in September 2016.
+The final coverage under these agreements was complete in September 2016.

 The cost of termination benefits accrued was measured at the discounted present value of expected future benefit payments, assuming a 10% annual increase in the cost of the group health benefit plan and using a discount rate of 3.06%.
-Accrued termination benefits at June 30, 2016 include the following:
+No accrued termination benefits remained at June 30, 2017.